trustly/trustly-client-java/README.md

 This code is provided as-is, use it as inspiration, reference or drop it directly into your own project and use it.

-If you find problem in the code or want to extend it feel free to fork it and send us a pull request.
+If you find a problem in the code or want to extend it, feel free to fork it and send us a pull request.

 The Java API is a Maven project built on Java 1.8.
-It requires the following third-party frameworks: Google Gson, Apache httpclient, Bouncy Castle Crypto API.
+It requires the following third-party frameworks: Google Gson, Apache HttpClient and Bouncy Castle Crypto API.

 Structure
 =========